emilymaxie/truffle-ballot/blog-post.md

 # Learning Solidity by Example

-I've been educating myself on blockchain — and in particular ethereum — for several weeks weeks.
-I'm writing this post to educate other experienced programmers on some of the "gotchas" of working with Solidty, Ethereum and the Truffle framework.
+I've been educating myself on blockchain — and in particular Ethereum — for several weeks weeks.
+I'm writing this post to educate other experienced programmers on some of the "gotchas" of working with Solidity, Ethereum and the Truffle framework.

 In my limited experience with Solidity, TDD isn't quite a thing yet in this world.